sagemath/trac_to_gh/Issue 4690.md

 # Issue 4690: [with patch; needs review] Sage hangs on derivative of piecewise function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4690

 Original creator: pbutler